Artists, ecologists and storytellers from across Sydney are immersing themselves in Sydney's river systems. Some even get wet.

 In 2017 Clare followed the 23 kilometre trajectory of the Cooks River from its patchy beginnings in Yagoona through Botany Bay to the Pacific Ocean.

 Walking until the river is deep and wide enough to row, the photographs, video, sculpture, drawings and writing from this time form a visual and written map of the river.

-A photographic essay drawn from this project will be presented as part of the CURRENTS showcase.
+A photographic essay drawn from this project is presented as part of the CURRENTS showcase.